MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-planning-assignment-table.md

 ---
-title: Design Details - Planning Assignment Table
+title: Design Details - Planning Assignment Table | Microsoft Docs
-description: This topic provides insight into what happens when a change in the demand or supply patterns requires that you calculate how you plan for an item.
+description: This topic provides insight into what happens when you change how you plan for an item.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 04/01/2020
 ms.author: edupont
-ms.openlocfilehash: 878f301db5b7b887201fd2e803fd299dc3894dbf
+ms.openlocfilehash: 1231a077d7159ba303fcd940e16ef56bb8440740
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 09/09/2020
-ms.locfileid: "8146599"
+ms.locfileid: "3787453"
 ---
 # <a name="design-details-planning-assignment-table"></a>Design Details: Planning Assignment Table
 All items should be planned for, however, there is no reason to calculate a plan for an item unless there has been a change in the demand or supply pattern since the last time a plan was calculated.